kawakamimoeki/ai-conversational-ux-guide/guides/en/ui/visual-identity.md

 Visual identity doesn't necessarily have to be concrete.
 Even if the visual identity is abstract, users can feel the assistant's presence through conversation.

+In addition, AI visuals commonly utilize "emitting bodies".
+By conforming to these patterns, it is possible to reduce the user's learning costs.

 Below are some examples of assistant visual identities:

 ![ChatGPT](./chatgpt.png)